q-g-j/gentoo-stuff/README.md

 *CPU:* AMD Ryzen 5 3600XT (6 cores / 12 threads in total)<br/>
 *Boot GPU:* MSI Radeon RX 570 Gaming X 4GB (for the VM)<br/>
 *2nd GPU:* AMD Radeon R5 230 (for the host)<br/>
-*libvirt*: v7.5.0<br/>
+*libvirt*: v7.7.0<br/>
 *QEMU*: v6.0.0
-- my current libvirt guest XMLs for Win10 and macOS: [link](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/libvirt/qemu)
+- my current libvirt guest XMLs for Win11 and macOS: [link](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/libvirt/qemu)
 - passing only 5 cores with 2 threads on each core to the guest with proper CPU pinning (lstopo); No isolating via grub
 - passing through the boot GPU (see my [grub config file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/default/grub) for details on how to do this).
 GPU BIOS ROM is needed (got it via GPU-Z in Win10 before).
 - passing through the onboard USB 3 controller
-- acs override patch needed on my system
+- enabled avic in kvm_amd kernel module ([see here](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/modprobe.d) for the other module parameters)<br/>
-- enabled avic in kvm_amd kernel module ([see here](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/modprobe.d) for the other module parameters).
-Avic will conflict with some hyper-v enlightenments according to [this site](https://www.reddit.com/r/VFIO/comments/fovu39/iommu_avic_in_linux_kernel_56_boosts_pci_device/), so I disabled them.<br/>
+Note: according to [this site](https://www.reddit.com/r/VFIO/comments/pn3etv/maxim_levitskys_latest_work_on_apicvavic_allows/) the new kernel 5.15 has some improvements to the AVIC code.
-Note: the upcoming Linux kernel 5.15 will have patches applied that allow avic to be used together with some common hyper-v enlightenments.
-Will update on this soon after I tested it.
-Found [here](https://www.reddit.com/r/VFIO/comments/pn3etv/maxim_levitskys_latest_work_on_apicvavic_allows/).
+Disabling hyper-v enlightenments like vapic, stimer and synic should not be necessary anymore.
 - using a custom libvirt [hooks file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/libvirt/hooks/qemu) with the following features:<br/>
   * set the cpu governor<br/>
   * enable / disable some kernel optimizations<br/>